ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/10_Foobooks_Lecture_13.md

 Test it out.
 How many books does Jill see?
-Update the `books` table to reduce the number of books that Jill sees.
+Update the `books` table to reduce the number of books that Jill sees and test it again.

 How many books does Jamal see?
 Should be none by default.

-Update `books/index.blade.php` to account for this &ldquo;blank slate&rdquo; case:
+Update `/resources/views/books/index.blade.php` to account for this &ldquo;blank slate&rdquo; case:

 ```php
 @if(sizeof($books) == 0)